lebgoodyear/CMEECourseWork/C(Week10)/C_Week_Notes.md

 when running code ```-c``` says skip the linking page (e.g. if you don't have a main function) e.g. gcc -c tree.c

+-I flag tells the compiler where the include files live, e.g. gcc -I./treelib testree.c

+pre-order goes up the tree, post-order goes down the tree (same as up pass and down pass)

+In a tree, taxa are always the tips and number of nodes is always number of taxa times 2 take 1 (num_taxa * 2 - 1)

+If you pass a pointer to a struct into a function, it actually rewrites the data, whereas if you passed the actual struct, the memory would be wiped after the function has finished.
+Also, performance issue, it takes much longer to pass an actual struct than just an integer (the pointer).

+It would be a good idea to check that the last element in the anctable is the root of the tree.
+The best thing would be to create an anctable object or create a new function to check this (with a Boolean return).